NEONScience/NEON-Data-Skills/tutorials/Python/AOP/Hyperspectral/intro-hyperspectral/intro-refl-h5-bidirectional/intro-l3-refl-h5-brdf-corrected.md

 Objects appear to be different when viewed from different angles, and when illuminated from different directions.
 The Bidirectional Reflectance Distribution Function (BRDF) describes the directional dependence of the reflected energy of a target as a function of illumination and viewing geometry.
 It also depends on the wavelength and structural and optical properties of the surface.
 In short, the BRDF correction helps to improve continuity in brightness levels between flightlines, and helps minimize the view and illumination angle effects.

 ### Topographic Correction
 Steep mountain slopes can significantly affect the remote sensing of vegetation.
 In areas with complex terrain, slopes facing the sun receive more light and appear brighter than slopes facing away from the sun.
 The irradiation on a slope varies strongly with the slope azimuth relative to the sun, and the reflectance of the slope varies with the angles of incidence and exitance relative to the slope normal.
 The topographic correction involves standardizing the imagery for these two effects based on the slope of the terrain and its relative position with the sun.

-### FlexBRDFslope normal.
+### FlexBRDF

 NEON followed the FlexBRDF approach to perform the topographic and BRDF corrections, following <a href="https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2021JG006622" target="_blank">Queally et al. 2022</a>.
-Details of the implementation are summarized in the <a href="" target="_blank">Topographic and BRATBD Basis Document</a>.
-Section 4.2 and Fig 6 in the linked document provide a short summary of the approach.
+Details of the implementation are summarized in the Topographic and BRDF Corrections ATBD, which can be downloaded from the link at the bottom of the previous section.
 The BRDF correction is applied using the University of Wisconsin Environmental Spectroscopy Lab's Python-based open-source software
 <a href="https://github.com/EnSpec/hytools" target="_blank">HyTools</a>.

 <figure>